THEDARKC0DER/pokedex-react/README.md

 - Implemented (20 Pokemon per page) and lazy image loading to reduce rendering cost.

 ## 2] Pokemon Modal:-
-- Challenge: Pokemon details took time to load, causing blank UI.
+- Challenge : Pokemon details took time to load, causing blank UI.
-- Solution: Added a loading spinner inside the modal and smooth open/close transitions.
+- Solution : Added a loading spinner inside the modal and smooth open/close transitions.

 ## 3] Missing Pokemon Images:-
-- Challenge: Some Pokemon sprites do not exist in the API.
+- Challenge : Some Pokemon sprites do not exist in the API.
-- Solution: Handled image load failures to avoid broken image by giving default images.
+- Solution : Handled image load failures to avoid broken image by giving default images.

 # Deployment:
 The app is deployed using Vercel with a simple build configuration for a Vite + React project.